Ancient Mesopotamia in a Nutshell

 Interesting Fact: The name came from the Greek word “between rivers”.
 Mesopotamia laid between the Tigris and Euphrates Rivers.

 The evolution of Mesopotamia entirely took place in prehistory.
 It took an enormously long time, from 10,000 BC to 3500 BCE, for the world to bestow its first civilizations.
 The prehistory of Mesopotamia begins during the Neolithic period, but the writing began with a pictographic script in the Uruk IV period (CA. 4th millennium BCE).

 During the Neolithic period, there was a drastic change in the consumption of food.
 Neolithic People started to produce food rather than collect it for a short-term eating purposes.
 The world started to make a turn toward Agriculture and Animal Husbandry.
 V. Gordon Childe in 1993 termed it a Neolithic Revolution The Neolithic period is further divided into four periods.

 - Khiamian – 10200 BCE – 8800 BCE

 - Pre-Pottery Neolithic A 8,500 B.C.E – 7,600 B.C.E

 - Pre-Pottery Neolithic B 7,600 B.C.E – 6,000 B.C.E.

 - Hassuna culture 6,000 B

 Halaf culture – 6100 and 5100 B.C.E

-Halaf is a prehistoric period of Mesopotamia that was exited between 6100 and 5100 BCE.
-Even though the Halaf culture was spread through the Mesopotamia, it was primarily located between the present days southeastern Turkey, Syria, and northern Iraq.
+Halaf is a prehistoric period of Mesopotamia that existed between 6100 and 5100 BCE.
+Even though the Halaf culture was spread through Mesopotamia, it was primarily located between present-day southeastern Turkey, Syria, and northern Iraq.